2021 PDC Order of Merit Rules, Announced February 7 2021

 2021/22 World Championship Cut-off date: To be confirmed but following Players Championship Finals Seeds: Top 32 in Order of Merit seeded through to Last 64 Qualifying Players: Top 32 in Order of Merit Top 32 in the ProTour Order of Merit not otherwise qualified 32 invitations at the PDC’s discretion (international qualifying Events, PDPA qualifier, PDC Secondary and Affiliate Tours).
 Full criteria to be published in 2021.

 For the avoidance of doubt, as per rule 3.6 below, in the event of a player in any qualifying Order of Merit for any above listed Event not being eligible to participate in the Event, all players beneath the non-eligible player will move up one place until all places have been filled.

 3.2 In the case of ties in any Order of Merit (money won) or Merit Table (points won), the countback rule will apply; this will be the cumulative money or points won by a player in the previous four eligible Events in the Order of Merit or Merit Table where a tie has occurred.
-In cases where there is still a tie, this countback will continue one Event at a time until there is a separation.
+In cases where there is still a tie, this countback will be recalculated from the most recent Event until there is a separation.

 If two or more players cannot be separated by countback over the entire eligible period of the relevant Order of Merit, the player ranked highest in the main Order of Merit shall be deemed to be highest ranked, with countback continuing indefinitely until a split can be made after the initial four Events on the main Order of Merit.